 One contributor to the development of hypothyroidism is perchlorate, a naturally occurring and manmade chemical that interferes with iodine uptake by the thyroid gland and can decrease production of thyroid hormones.
 This chemical is used in solid propellant for rockets, missiles, fireworks, and in the production of matches, flares, and explosives.
-It has been found to contaminate the drinking water in some areas [16].
-More testing is necessary to pinpoint areas of contamination and determine the significance of these findings [16].
+Perchlorate dissolves easily in water, and studies have found traces of perchlorate in food, milk, and drinking water supplies.
+The Environmental Protection Agency has issued guidance with regard to cleaning known perchlorate sites, but more testing is necessary to pinpoint areas of contamination and determine the significance of these findings [13].

 Exposure to radiation can also lead to depression of function in the thyroid or even total loss of the gland.
 This may be the result of purposeful destruction of the gland, such as in certain treatments for hyperthyroidism or ablation of a tumor.
 In cases of accidental radiation exposure (e.g., Chernobyl), the most common long-term problem has been the development of thyroid disease.
 This has also been reported by healthcare workers who have been inadvertently exposed to radioactive materials.

 In some cases, hypothyroidism may develop due to the excessive consumption of goitrogens, chemicals that block or interfere with the metabolism of iodine.
-Goitrogens are found in various concentrations in fruits and vegetables such as soybeans, peanuts, peaches, peas, strawberries, spinach, cabbage, turnips, cauliflower, sweet corn, rutabagas, radishes, and kohlrabi [7].
-The moderate intake of goitrogenrich foods is generally not associated with adverse effects unless depressed thyroid function is present.
+Goitrogens are found in various concentrations in fruits and vegetables such as soybeans, peanuts, peaches, peas, strawberries, spinach, cabbage, turnips, cauliflower, sweet corn, rutabagas, radishes, and kohlrabi [7; 14].
+The moderate intake of goitrogen-rich foods is generally not associated with adverse effects unless depressed thyroid function is present.

-Some medications, such as lithium and dopamine, can suppress the secretion of thyroid-stimulating hormones [17].
-Some cold and sinus medicines, amiodarone, and contrast dyes given before x-rays can also interfere with normal thyroid function on a limited basis [17].
+Some medications, such as lithium and dopamine, can suppress the secretion of thyroid-stimulating hormones.
+Some cold and sinus medicines, amiodarone, and contrast dyes given before x-rays can also interfere with normal thyroid function on a limited basis [14].